 LEADERS:

-NAME ADDRESS phone POSITION YEAR AT CAMP MED EXAM MED EXAM ALLERGIES
+NAME ADDRESS PHONE POSITION YEAR AT CAMP YEAR AT CAMP МЕО ЕХАМ MED EXAM ALLERGIES

-1.
+-

 2.

 3.

-CAMP BUNN 2025 PWC PROGRAM PARTICIPATION AND HOLD HARMLESS AGREEMENT
+CAMP BUNN PWC PROGRAM PARTICIPATION AND HOLD HARMLESS AGREEMENT

-Camp Bunn (Abraham Lincoln Council) will be conducting a program for Personal Watercrafts (PWCs) during 2025.
+Camp Bunn (Abraham Lincoln Council) will be conducting a program for Personal Water Crafts (PWCs) during Summer Camp.
 This program is conducted under the approval of Scouting America.
-Scouts will be instructed how to ride and drive the PWC.
+Scouts will be instructed on how to ride and drive the PWC.
 Scouts will be taught PWC safety, drive on the training course, and then have open ride time in a designated area at Camp Bunn.
 Scouts are expected to abide by all safety rules and the instructions of the Camp Instructor(s).

 I, the undersigned, give my child, , permission to participate in this program.
 I understand that participation in the activity involves a certain degree of risk.
 I have carefully considered the risk involved and have given consent for my child to participate in the activity.
 I understand that participation in the activity is entirely voluntary and requires participants to abide by the rules and standards of conduct.
-I release Scouting America, the local council, the activity coordinators, and all employees, volunteers, related parties or other organizations associated with the activity from any and all claims or lability arising out of the participation.
+I release Scouting America, the local council, the activity coordinators, and all employees, volunteers, related parties or other organizations associated with the activity from any and all claims or liability arising out of the participation.